 On September 10, 2022, Claressa Shields' title unification bout against Savannah Marshall was postponed due to the death of Queen Elizabeth II.

-As of October 2022, Claressa Shields was ranked the world's best active female middleweight by BoxRec, and the best active female boxer, pound for pound, by ESPN and The Ring.
+As of October 2022, Claressa Shields is ranked the world's best active female middleweight by BoxRec, as well as the best active female boxer, pound for pound, by ESPN and The Ring.

-In 2022, Claressa Shields was named ESPN Women's Fighter of the Year.
+In 2022, Claressa Shields was awarded ESPN Women's Fighter of the Year.

 In 2022, Claressa Shields was named Sporting News Women's Boxer of the Year.

-In 2022, the Boxing Writers Association of America gave Claressa Shields the Christy Martin Award for Female Fighter of the Year.
+In 2022, the Boxing Writers Association of America gave Claressa Shields the Christy Martin Award - Female Fighter of the Year.

 In 2023, Claressa Shields became the first woman to win the Best Boxer ESPY Award.